WinterSnowfall/wookiee_unicaster/README.md

 A UDP packet forwarding script for **Linux**, written in **Python 3**, which enables UDP routing and NAT punch-through using a public IP relay server.
 This is particularly useful for playing some LAN/Direct IP games over the internet.

-The Wookie Unicaster comes with a server mode that must run on the relay system (public IP), and a client mode, which must be run on the system hosting the game server.
+The Wookiee Unicaster comes with a server mode that must run on the relay system (public IP), and a client mode, which must be run on the system hosting the game server.
 Any number of remote peers can connect to the game server once the Wookiee Unicaster client/server link is set up properly.
 Duplex traffic is automatically handled and forwarded using a high-performance multi-process worker queue model.

 ### Say what?
 Which games support Direct IP connections through UDP?

-I've developed Wookie Unicaster primarily for Supreme Commander, but there are other games out there that may benefit from it.
+I've developed Wookiee Unicaster primarily for Supreme Commander, but there are other games out there that may benefit from it.

 Here's a non-exhaustive (and rather limited) list of games I've tested and are known to work:
 * Supreme Commander (+ Forged Alliance)